aleen42/PersonalWiki/qa/cassandra.md

 #### Partition Strategics

 - In Cassandra, **Token** is the key point for partitions, and there is a unique token for each node, describing the range of data in which.
+- There are 3 strategics for partitions in Cassandra:
+    - Random Partitioner

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>